StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 Instructions to set up both methods can be found below.

+Note that the Agent will use configured proxy settings in the following sequence:

+1. Environment variables: `STS_PROXY_HTTPS` / `STS_PROXY_HTTP`
+2. Environment variables: `HTTPS_PROXY` / `HTTP_PROXY`
+3. Proxy settings in the Agent configuration file.

 **Set environment variables**

 To add environment variables to the StackState Agent systemd service: